preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/index.rst

 .. image:: user-management-bp-menu.png

-See these pages for more information (also just started):
+See these pages for more information:

 .. toctree::
    :titlesonly: